 It’s worth noting some of the ways in which this differs from more traditional marketing and advertising.
 In traditional advertising, you’re selling a product or service.
 This is more about the idea of selling yourself, and specifically selling the notion of your expertise.

-As such, thought leadership isn’t as much about giving an aggressive sales pitch as it is providing examples… practicing what you preach, as the saying goes.
+Thought leadership isn’t as much about giving an aggressive sales pitch as it is providing examples… practicing what you preach, as the saying goes.
 After all, the best way to convince people of your expertise is to furnish them with actual expertise!
-Thus, some of the common tools of thought leadership marketing include podcasts, webinars, YouTube channels, books, e-books, blogs, newsletters, media appearances, and active social media presences.

 Why is thought leadership something you should explore?
 I can think of a few reasons.